felipedavid/lazy_bot/README.md

 ![](demo2.gif)
+# How it works?
+The bot works by injecting a dll into the game's client, directly calling game's functions and accessing its data structures in memory.
 # TODO
 * Find a better way to store and iterate over object manager
 * Implement a state machine for the bot's logic